A-Kinski/research/README.md

 # research
-This is issue about ACO alghoritm that using for solve Assigment Problems
+This is description about ACO alghoritm that using for solve Assigment Problems